AvtsVivek/Az204WthTerraform/src/tf-files/860150-storage-std-blob-container-resource/ReadMe.md

 - This builds on the previous blob storage demo, but this changes the access level of a container using the container resource.
   - azurerm_storage_container

+- See below for differnt types of access.
+Access Keys, and Shared Access Signatures

 - ![Container](./images/3ContainersAccess1.jpg)

 - ![Container](./images/3ContainersAccess2.jpg)